- Intro:Growing Leaders Through Online Coaching with Optify

 - Why now?

 We recently spoke to a CEO whose company is on the threshold of exponential growth.
 As he approaches this opportunity, he wants his company to become a ‘builder of entrepreneurial-minded leaders’.
-He’s taking time to name the competencies that he believes entrepreneurial-minded leaders exhibit.
+He’s taking time to name the competencies and behaviors that he believes entrepreneurial-minded leaders exhibit.
 We’re betting that his bold and detailed vision will not only generate excitement for the proposed multi-level development initiative but also serve as a valuable recruitment tool over time.

 Other use cases we encounter frequently include: